cabforum/forum/Bylaws.md

     * Be polite, kind, and courteous to other participants, refraining from insulting remarks on the perceived intelligence or ability of others.
     * Treat fellow Forum participants with respect, professionalism, courtesy, and reasonableness.
     * Respect that people have differences of opinion, and that there is seldom unanimous agreement on a single "correct" answer.
 Be willing to compromise and agree to disagree.
+    * Be truthful, sincere, forthright, and candid, unless professional duties require that they maintain confidentiality or exercise special discretion.

  2. In connection with official Forum activities, all Forum participants shall refrain from conduct such as:
     * Threatening violence towards anyone.